TengMCing/PhD/Thesis/04-chap4.html.md

 ## Introduction {#sec-autovi-introduction}

-Regression analysis is a fundamental statistical technique widely used for modeling data from many fields.
+Regression analysis is a fundamental statistical technique widely used for modelling data from many fields.
 To diagnose the fit of a model it is recommended that the residuals are plotted.
 If the fit is good, any variation remaining should be noise, consistent with sampling from a distribution specified by the error model.
 Deviations that might be observed from a residual plot are non-normality, heteroscedasticity, and other associations with the fitted values. @sec-first-paper established that visual methods for assessing residuals are superior to conventional testing in that they are not so sensitive to small departures. @sec-second-paper provides a computer vision model to alleviate the human labor needed to visually assessing residual plots.
 The next step is to deliver the use of the computer vision model to potential users, so that it can be widely used to the benefit of the analytics community.

 Software for regression analysis tools is widely available.
 The Comprehensive R Archive Network (CRAN) [@hornik2012comprehensive] hosts a vast array of packages, many of which provide tools to diagnose models using residual plots.
 These packages can be broadly categorized into three groups: general purpose, enhanced diagnostics, diagnostics with statistical testing.

 General-purpose regression analysis tools are the largest and most commonly used group.
-These packages aren't specifically designed for graphical diagnostics of residuals in linear regression but offer this functionality as part of a broader set of statistical tools.
+These packages are not specifically designed for graphical diagnostics of residuals in linear regression but offer this functionality as part of a broader set of statistical tools.
 These include the `stats` package [@stats], which includes common diagnostic plots like residuals vs fitted values, quantile-quantile (Q-Q) plots, and residuals vs leverage plots.
 Other packages such as `jtools` [@jtools], `olsrr` [@olsrr], `rockchalk` [@rockchalk], and `ggResidpanel` [@ggresidpanel] provide similar graphical tools with alternative aesthetic styles or interactive features.
 They all fundamentally deliver diagnostic plots as outlined in the classic text @cook1982residuals. <!-- However, consistently drawing accurate conclusions from these tools can be challenging due to individual differences in interpreting statistical graphics.--> As noted in @li2024plot, relying solely on subjective assessments of data plots can lead to problems, such as over-interpreting random patterns as model violations.

 Enhanced visual diagnostics forms the second group, which offer advanced visual aids for interpreting diagnostic plots.
 This includes `ecostats` [@ecostats], which adds simulation envelopes to  residual plots, and `DHARMa` [@dharma], which compares the empirical 0.25, 0.5, and 0.75 quantiles in scaled residuals with their theoretical counterparts. `DHARMa`'s focus is detecting model violations such as heteroscedasticity and incorrect functional forms, and uncovering issues specific to generalized linear models and mixed-effect models, like over/under-dispersion. <!--By offering these enhanced visualizations, `DHARMa` enables users to more easily identify potential issues in their regression models that might not be immediately apparent with standard diagnostic plots.
 In summary, this group of packages enhances the interpretability of diagnostic plots by drawing attention to critical elements such as trends, clusters, and outliers.--> It also adds results from conventional tests as annotations, labels, or text within the plot, to assist in avoiding misinterpretation.